Best Mattresses Made in the USA (2026)

 The Bear Elite Hybrid is Bearโ€™s most high-end mattress.
 It offers luxury features, like zoned support and extra height, while still offering the temperature regulation Bear mattresses are known for.
 Based on our testing results, weโ€™d recommend this mattress to average-weight side and back sleepers, as well as hot sleepers.
 If youโ€™re looking for a cheaper option, check out the Bear Star Hybrid.
 Learn more in our video review.

 The best mattresses for couples tend to have solid edge support, allowing you and your significant other to spread out across the entire bed without fear of rolling off.
-Our pick for couples, the American-made Bear Elite Hybrid, scored exceptionally well during our performance testing, earning a 4.6/5 in the category. โ€œI felt like I could lie on the absolute farthest reaches of the bed without sliding or rolling out,โ€ added our in-house tester.
+Our pick for couples, the American-made Bear Elite Hybrid, scored exceptionally well in the edge support category during our performance testing, earning a 4.6/5. โ€œI felt like I could lie on the absolute farthest reaches of the bed without sliding or rolling out,โ€ said one of our mattress expert testers.

 Along with a supportive, highly responsive coil layer, the plush pillow top provides ample pressure relief for sleepers of various body types, making it a versatile choice for many.
 With three different firmness options, you and your partner can also customize the Bear Elite to your specific needs.